Aloysius Gonzaga: Early life

 In 1576, at age 8, he was sent to Florence along with his younger brother, Rodolfo, to serve at the court of the Grand Duke Francesco I de' Medici and to receive further education.
 While there, he fell ill with a disease of the kidneys, which troubled him throughout his life.
 While he was ill, he took the opportunity to read about the saints and to spend much of his time in prayer.
 In November 1579, the brothers were sent to the Duke of Mantua.
 Gonzaga was shocked by the violent and frivolous lifestyle he encountered there.

 Gonzaga returned to Castiglione where he met Cardinal Charles Borromeo, and from him received First Communion on 22 July 1580.
 After reading a book about Jesuit missionaries in India, Gonzaga felt strongly that he wanted to become a missionary.
 He started practicing by teaching catechism classes to young boys in Castiglione in the summers.
 He also repeatedly visited the houses of the Capuchin friars and the Barnabites located in Casale Monferrato, the capital of the Gonzaga-ruled Duchy of Montferrat where the family spent the winter.
 He also adopted an ascetic lifestyle.

-The family was called to Spain in 1581 to assist the Holy Roman Empress Maria of Austria.
+The family was called to Spain in 1581 to assist Maria of Austria, Holy Roman Empress.
 They arrived in Madrid in March 1582, where Gonzaga and Rodolfo became pages for the young Infante Diego.
 Gonzaga started thinking in earnest about joining a religious order.
 He had considered joining the Capuchins, but he had a Jesuit confessor in Madrid and decided instead to join that order.
 His mother agreed to his request, but his father was furious and prevented him from doing so.

 In July 1584, a year and a half after the Infante's death, the family returned to Italy.
 Gonzaga still wanted to become a priest, but several members of his family worked hard to persuade him to change his mind.
 When they realized there was no way to make him give up his plan, they tried to persuade him to become a secular priest and offered to arrange for a bishopric for him.
 If he were to become a Jesuit he would renounce any right to his inheritance or status in society.
 His family's attempts to dissuade him failed; Gonzaga was not interested in higher office and still wanted to become a missionary.